-Mr. CHEUNG Tei Sing Jamie ("Mr. Cheung"), aged 52, was appointed as a Director on 21 April 2016 and designated as an executive Director on 9 March 2017 and the Vice Chairman on 31 March 2022.
-He is also a member of the Remuneration Committee, a director of Somerley (Hong Kong) Limited and EISAL, subsidiaries of the Company in Hong Kong.
-In addition, Mr. Cheung is a director of SGL, ultimate holding company of the Company.
-He joined SIL in March 1996 as assistant manager.
-He has served as vice president of SCL since July 2014, responsible for formulating business and corporate strategies and project origination.
+Mr. CHEUNG Tei Sing Jamie ("Mr. Cheung"), aged 54, was appointed as a Director on 21 April 2016 and designated as an executive Director on 9 March 2017 and the Vice Chairman on 31 March 2022.
+He is a member of the Remuneration Committee.
+He is also a director of Somerley (BVI) Limited, Somerley Capital Limited, Somerley (Hong Kong) Limited, Somerley Ace Limited and Environmental Investment Services Asia Limited.
+He has been appointed as an independent non-executive director of Mainland Headwear Holdings Limited (stock code: 1100) since 1 September 2023.
+In addition, Mr. Cheung is a director of Somerley Group Limited, ultimate holding company of the Company.
+He joined Somerley International Limited in March 1996 as assistant manager.
+He has served as vice president of Somerley Capital Limited since July 2014, responsible for formulating business and corporate strategies and project origination.
 He has acted as a Licensed Representative for Type 1 (dealing in securities) and Type 6 (advising on corporate finance) regulated activities since 14 July 2014.
 Mr. Cheung has over 20 years' experience in corporate finance.
 Mr. Cheung obtained a Bachelor of Commerce degree from The University of New South Wales in April 1993 and obtained from the Australian Graduate School of Management the degree of Master of Business Administration in July 2004.
 Mr. Cheung has been a member of CPA Australia since April 1996.

-Prior to joining SIL, Mr. Cheung worked in the audit department of Deloitte Touche Tohmatsu as an accountant between January 1993 and March 1996.
-During the period between September 2003 and May 2005, Mr. Cheung left SIL and worked in Cazenove Asia Limited in the corporate finance department, involved in its corporate finance advisory services, before rejoining SIL in May 2005.
+Prior to joining Somerley International Limited, Mr. Cheung worked in the audit department of Deloitte Touche Tohmatsu as an accountant between January 1993 and March 1996.
+During the period between September 2003 and May 2005, Mr. Cheung left Somerley International Limited and worked in Cazenove Asia Limited in the corporate finance department, involved in its corporate finance advisory services, before rejoining Somerley International Limited in May 2005.

-Mr. CHOW Wai Hung Kenneth ("Mr. Chow"), aged 52, was appointed as a Director on 21 April 2016 and designated as an executive Director on 9 March 2017 and the Chief Executive Officer on 31 March 2022.
-He is also a director of SCL and Somerley (Hong Kong) Limited, subsidiaries of the Company in Hong Kong, and the chairman of Somerley Capital (Beijing) Limited, a subsidiary of the Company in China.
+Mr. CHOW Wai Hung Kenneth ("Mr. Chow"), aged 54, was appointed as a Director on 21 April 2016 and designated as an executive Director on 9 March 2017 and the Chief Executive Officer on 31 March 2022.
+He is also a director of Somerley (BVI) Limited, Somerley Capital Limited, Somerley (Hong Kong) Limited, Somerley Ace Limited and Somerley Capital (Beijing) Limited.
 He joined SIL in May 2006 as director, and has served as managing director since February 2010, responsible for supervising and leading execution of corporate finance projects.
 Mr. Chow has over 20 years of experience in corporate finance.
 He is currently a Responsible Officer for Type 6 (advising on corporate finance) regulated activity and a Principal.
 Mr. Chow graduated from The University of New South Wales with a Bachelor of Commerce degree in Accounting in April 1993.
 He has been a fellow member of the Hong Kong Institute of Certified Public Accountants since May 2016 and was qualified as a member of CPA Australia and a member of the Institute of Chartered Accountants in Australia in March 1996 and March 1997 respectively.